How can I file an injunction against the EEOC as a pro se litigant?

 Answer:

-Due to the complexity of the matter, we would recommed that you seek further counsel from a local attorney.
+Given the complexity of your situation, it is advisable to seek further legal counsel from a local attorney.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.